Malcolm Dunford

 Malcolm Dunford (born 10 January 1963) is a former successful New Zealand association football player who frequently represented his country in the 1980s and 90s.
 A centre back, Dunford played with a number of central defenders including Bobby Almond, Ricki Herbert- stalwarts of New Zealand's successful 1982 World Cup campaign - and Ceri Evans.

 Dunford captained his national team on numerous occasions and eventually retired his captaincy and national duties in 1993.

-He finished his playing career for the All Whites with 62 appearances, 41 of which were A-internationals in which he scored 5 goals.
+He finished his playing career for the All Whites with 68 appearances, 41 of which were A-internationals in which he scored 5 goals.

-He currently lives in Australia, married with three children.